Ayisha-789/EDU-PULSE/docs/SPEC.md

 ### If the model gives an unexpected result
 If the model gives an incorrect or unexpected response, we will not silently accept it.
 The application will check the required structure and mastery condition, and we will show the result only when it passes the required checks.

-**Why it helps:** Each file has a clear responsibility, so different team members can work on different parts without changing the whole workflow.

 ## 14. How this grows
 Our current agent is focused on checking one topic at a time.
 The same structure can be extended later without changing the main revision loop.